thakrani/device-service/README.md

 **Objective**
 Design a RESTful service to manage a device database, allowing operations such as adding, retrieving, updating, and deleting devices.

+**Design Patterns**
+Repository Pattern: To abstract the data layer, making it easier to test and maintain.
+Service Layer: A separate service layer to handle business logic, which will interact with the repository.

 **Endpoints**:

 - POST /devices: Add a new device.